ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 There's already an online repository containing these encoded neurons which you can find [here](http://www.neuromorpho.org/).

 Now, what does all of this have to do with the browser or JS or anything you would expect at JSConf?
-Well, while he was working on his Phd thesis, he started playing around with JS and it's related technologies.
+Well, while he was working on his Ph.D. thesis, he started playing around with JS and its related technologies.
 And he continued to do so since then, all in function of the neuroscience domain.

 As we saw earlier, there's already a webpage where you can upload swc files with neuron data to visually represent these, but these are rather static images.
-Instead, Rob decided to create a platform which can also simulate the behaviour of such a neuron when you trigger it with electrical current on it's dendrites.
+Instead, Rob decided to create a platform which can also simulate the behaviour of such a neuron when you trigger it with electrical current on its dendrites.

 #### Technology stack

 Rob used a combination of tools and technologies to build the platform.
 Together with his colleagues at IBM research Australia, they built an entire Cloud platform that could perform these complex simulations.

-On their IBM bluemix cloud they run Docker Containers running the algorithm that performs the neuron simulations.
+On their IBM Bluemix cloud they run Docker Containers running the algorithm that performs the neuron simulations.
 The algorithm is written in C and is based on mathematic formula which is shown in the below image.

 **Hodgkin-Huxley Model of the Squid Giant Axon**